Academic Catalog

 ART 59200 Studio Art Projects (LA)

 Directed graduate-level study in the creation of an independent body of work.
 Includes research, group critique, and artist statements.
-May be repeated for a total of eight credits.
+May be repeated for a total of six credits.
 (U,Y)

 Art History and Architectural Studies (ARTH)